Azure/azure-openapi-validator/CONTRIBUTING.md

 ## Deploy to Staging LintDiff

-If you want your changes to be deployed only to the [staging pipeline](https://dev.azure.com/azure-sdk/internal/_build?definitionId=3268) and hence Staging LintDiff, you don't need to change anything in your PR.
+If you want your changes to be deployed only to the [Staging pipeline](https://dev.azure.com/azure-sdk/internal/_build?definitionId=3268) and hence Staging LintDiff, you don't need to change anything in your PR.

 Once your PR is merged, you just need to verify the [Staging release](https://dev.azure.com/azure-sdk/internal/_release?_a=releases&view=mine&definitionId=108) with your changes succeeded.